 So what exactly can you expect when you visit this page.
-For starters, you’ll get at least one post per week.
+For starters, you’ll get about one post per week.
 And this blog will also be connected with a group Facebook page by the same name.
-Here, you’ll get daily updates on the latest Navy sports.
+Here, you’ll get daily updates on the latest Navy Sports.

 I am also big on video.
 So you can get to the video archives by clicking here or going to the link in the right sidebar.
 You’ll find many of the featured videos used in my posts here in case you want to view them again.